Happiness: Measurement

 Since 2012, a World Happiness Report has been published.
 Happiness is evaluated, as in "How happy are you with your life as a whole?", and in emotional reports, as in "How happy are you now?," and people seem able to use happiness as appropriate in these verbal contexts.
 Using these measures, the report identifies the countries with the highest levels of happiness.
 In subjective well-being measures, the primary distinction is between cognitive life evaluations and emotional reports.

 The UK began to measure national well-being in 2012, following Bhutan, which had already been measuring gross national happiness.

 Academic economists and international economic organizations are arguing for and developing multi-dimensional dashboards which combine subjective and objective indicators to provide a more direct and explicit assessment of human wellbeing.
-There are many different contributors to adult wellbeing, that happiness judgements partly reflect the presence of salient constraints, and fairness, autonomy, community and engagement are key aspects of happiness and wellbeing throughout the life course.
+There are many different contributors to adult wellbeing, such as the point that happiness judgements partly reflect the presence of salient constraints, and that fairness, autonomy, community and engagement are key aspects of happiness and wellbeing throughout the life course.
 Although these factors play a role in happiness, they do not all need to improve simultaneously to help one achieve an increase in happiness.

 Happiness has been found to be quite stable over time.